Dian Farmer Learning To Grow Our Own Food

 All About Propagating, Planting, And Pruning Tomato Plants

-Today, we’ll be talking about how to propagate tomato cuttings from young plants whether determinate or indeterminate tomato varieties such as bush tomatoes using stem cuttings.
+Today, let’s talk about some gardening tips on how to propagate tomato cuttings from young plants whether determinate or indeterminate tomato varieties such as bush tomatoes using stem cuttings.
 Let’s go!

 A tomato plant growing